-12. Special Needs Population - Funding for six psychiatric associates is provided to deliver additional support for offenders with developmental disabilities or traumatic brain injuries.
+13. Special Needs Population - Funding for six psychiatric associates is provided to deliver additional support for offenders with developmental disabilities or traumatic brain injuries.
 The DOC will create special housing units to provide offenders with special needs specialized programming and treatment at the Monroe Correctional Complex and Washington State Penitentiary as recommended by the Vera Institute of Justice.
-Funding is also provided for an additional four custody staff and a mental health counselor to convert 18 mental health administrative segregation beds to Intensive Treatment Unit (ITU) beds at the Monroe Correctional Complex.
+Funding is also provided for additional custody staff and a mental health counselor to convert some mental health administrative segregation beds to Intensive Treatment Unit (ITU) beds at the Monroe Correctional Complex.